-Another critical group that provided the OPI with input throughout the 2020-2021 school year was a virtual youth leadership group the students self-named Resiliency in Something Else
+Another critical group that provided the OPI with input throughout the 2020-2021 school year was a virtual youth leadership group the students self-named Resiliency in Something Else (RISE).

-(RISE).
 RISE was created to find ways to maintain social interactions for the youth when schools closed, and students were limited to screen interactions.
 The students created virtual committees emphasizing online opportunities for success and potential career development.
 Example committees included Music, Gaming, Indigenous Worldview and Leadership.
 The final RISE goal of the 2020-2021 school year was to create a Virtual Leadership Conference to showcase their work and connect with Educators and Leaders to share their experiences during the global pandemic.
 Over 80 students participated alongside Tribal Elders, State Legislators, Tribal Leaders, and the State Superintendent.
-RISE and their virtual communities gave students the opportunity to build relationships between their peers across the state to support each other, build confidence and to share their ideas and solutions in a global pandemic.
-The results brought hope, built friendships, and provided an opportunity to share their innovative solutions regarding education, exemplifying the fact that their voice is the most critical to reimaging education as we move forward.
+RISE and their virtual communities gave students the opportunity to build relationships between their peers across the state to support each other, built friendships, and provided an opportunity to share their innovative solutions regarding education, exemplifying the fact that their voice is the most critical to reimaging education as we move forward.